stekern/tfblocks/README.md

 # terraform-aws-import-generator
 ❗️ Very experimental - use at your own risk!

-A utility that parses your Terraform state and generates `import` blocks for AWS resources.
+A utility that parses your Terraform state and generates `import` or `removed` blocks for AWS resources.

 ## What & Why
 While working with Terraform state recently, I noticed something: even though `import` and `removed` blocks are super helpful additions to Terraform, figuring out the correct import ID format for each resource is still pretty tedious.
 Ideally, this would be exposed directly on Terraform resources for us to retrieve programmatically.
 But alas, the formats are only documented in the Terraform AWS provider docs through informal and semi-structured examples.
 With 1000+ AWS resources, that's a lot of documentation to parse manually.
 So I wondered - could we automate this?